foundry-vtt-community/wiki.js/development/guides/handling-data.md

 ## Settings

 Settings, like flags, are a way for modules to store and persist data.
-Settings are not tied to a specific entity however, unlike flags.
+Settings are not tied to a specific document however, unlike flags.
 Also unlike flags they are able to leverage the 'scope' field to keep a set of data specific to a user's localStorage (`scope: client`) or put that data in the database (`scope: world`).

 For the vast majority of use-cases, settings are intended to be modified by a UI, either a Menu or within the Module Settings panel itself.
 These settings are intended to be used to modify the functionality of a module or system, rather than store arbitrary data for that module or system.